Are you concerned your site isn't ranking as well as it could in Google?

-When asking if your content converts we look at:
+When reviewing your content quality, we look at:

 - Home page – Your home page serves a multitude of different purposes.
 It is an introduction to who you are, the products or services you offer and what makes your company unique.
 Most of all it is a doorway to the rest of your website.
 We will review your home page and suggest new text to use where necessary that will encourage as many visitors as possible to visit the rest of your site.

 - Product pages – Your product or service description pages need to be written with your target audience in mind.
 If you provide a complex, technical service like IT security, typically you would be expected to adopt a more formal tone.
 If you run a vegan restaurant, a friendly informal tone might work better.

 As well as looking at the overall tone of your product descriptions, we also check each landing page to be sure it has an obvious call to action.
 We also check that it’s targeting relevant keywords that are used in the Metatags, URLs, h1 headings, text on the page, ALT tags, etc.

 - Blog – Your blog shows that you’re an expert in your field, builds trust with your target audience and targets keywords that a product page can’t.
 See our guide on writing a company blog for more information.